NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

 \subsection{Evaluation Metrics}

-We employ six metrics for evaluation between the 3D coronary tree reconstruction results and the original CCTA data (ground truth), i.e., centreline Dice score (termed as \emph{clDice}) \cite{shit2021cldice}, Dice score (termed as \emph{Dice}), intersection over union (termed as \emph{IoU}), reconstruction error (termed as \emph{reError})~\cite{bousse2008motion}, Chamfer $\ell_2$ distance (termed as \emph{CD$_{\ell_2}$}), and reconstruction MSE (termed as \emph{reMSE}). $\text{\emph{clDice}} \in (0,1]$ where a bigger value suggests a better performance in vessel topology preservation. \emph{Dice} and \emph{IoU} also suggest a better performance if measurement values are bigger.
-In terms of \emph{reError}, \emph{CD$_{\ell_2}$} and \emph{reMSE}, a smaller value represents a better reconstruction result.
+We employ six metrics for evaluation between the 3D coronary tree reconstruction results and the original CCTA data (ground truth): centerline Dice score (termed as \emph{clDice}) \cite{shit2021cldice}, Dice score (termed as \emph{Dice}), intersection over union (termed as \emph{IoU}), reconstruction error (termed as \emph{reError})~\cite{bousse2008motion}, Chamfer $\ell_2$ distance (termed as \emph{CD$_{\ell_2}$}), and reconstruction MSE (termed as \emph{reMSE}). $\text{\emph{clDice}} \in [0,1]$ where a larger value suggests a better performance in vessel topology preservation. \emph{Dice} ($\in [0,1]$) and \emph{IoU} ($\in [0,1]$) also suggest a better performance if measurement values are bigger.
+In terms of \emph{reError}, \emph{CD$_{\ell_2}$}, and \emph{reMSE}, a smaller value represents a better reconstruction result.
+Before evaluation, we apply connected component analysis \cite{silversmith2021cc3d} on our reconstructed coronary tree to remove sparse disconnected objects with less than $25$ voxels.